mattwthompson/mattwthompson.github.io/_pages/about.md

 style="max-width:800px;margin-left:auto;margin-right:auto;padding-top:40px;padding-bottom:20px;padding-left:15px;padding-right:15px">

 <p>
-I am a PhD Candidate in the Peter T. Cummings lab in the Department of Chemical and Biomolecular Engineering at Vanderbilt University.
+I am a research engineer in the Peter T. Cummings lab in the Department of Chemical and Biomolecular Engineering at Vanderbilt University, where I received my PhD in 2019.
 My research focuses on the use of molecular simulation to study the fundamental properties of components of next-generation energy storage devices.
 Lately I have also worked on tools that automate workflows aimed at these and other scientific questions.
 </p>

 <p>